As Japan braces for typhoon, rugby squad trains in the rain

 Inagaki and Leitch are two of the seven players who started against Scotland in ’15 and were included in the starting XV again for Sunday.

-Nobody will question the commitment of this team, particularly after its captain’s run on Saturday when Typhoon Hagibis, closing in from the Pacific, brought heavy rainfall in wide areas ahead of its landfall.
+Nobody will question the commitment of this team, particularly after its captain’s run when the typhoon was closing in from the Pacific.

-The rains caused rivers to swell, flipped anchored boats, and whipped up sea waters in a dangerous surge along the coast, flooding some residential neighborhoods and leaving people to wade in ankle-deep waters.
-Authorities also warned of mudslides, common in mountainous Japan.

-World Rugby will assess the stadiums in the wake of the typhoon on Sunday, and can leave a decision until six hours before kickoff.
+World Rugby will assess conditions Sunday morning before confirming which of the last four group games will go ahead.

 More AP Rugby World Cup: https://www.apnews.com/RugbyWorldCup and https://twitter.com/AP_Sports